myrestop/myflow-user-guide/README.md

 MyFlow is a powerful efficiency tool that can be combined with many plugins, and it running based on keywords, a keyword mean a feature.

-You can alse pin a keyword to the tab(if keyword support), doing this you don't need always input the keyword to trigger the feature.
+You can also pin a keyword to the tab(if keyword support), doing this you don't need always input the keyword to trigger the feature.

 ### General Constraints

-The example usage in the plugin description page, you may see some special character, like `[]|{}`, `[]` means an optional parameter, `|` means or,  `{}` means a parameter need user input.
+The example usage in the plugin description page, you may see some special characters, like `[]|{}`, `[]` means an optional parameter, `|` means or,  `{}` means a parameter need user input.
 And all the usage cases are based on the default keyword.

 > example: `timer [{name}] {date}` means name is a optional parameter, but you must input a date parameter to start a timer.